Rowdy Tellez Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants have the 15th-ranked team ERA among all league pitching staffs (4.21).
+- The Giants have a 4.15 team ERA that ranks 12th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.